Customize entity relationship metadata

 This topic is about working with entity relationships programmatically.
 For information about working with entity relationship in the application, see Create and edit entity relationships.

 Microsoft Dynamics CRM provides two types of entity relationships.
 Both of these inherit from the RelationshipMetadataBase class:

 Both types of entity relationships allow for options to display navigation links between related records.
-For more information, see Configuring Associated Menus.
+More information: Configuring Associated Menus

-In this kind of entity relationship, many referencing (related) entity records can be associated with a single referenced (primary) entity record.
-The referenced entity record is sometimes referred to as the ”parent”, and records of the referencing entity are referred to as ”children”.
+In a one-to-many entity relationship, many referencing (related) entity records can be associated with a single referenced (primary) entity record.
+The referenced entity record is sometimes referred to as the ”parent” and records of the referencing entity are referred to as ”children.”

 In an entity node on a solution page, this kind of entity relationship is displayed as either a 1-to-Many (1:N) Relationship or a Many-to-1 (N:1) Relationship.
 These terms are used because you navigate to entity relationships through one of the entities.
 The label reflects which role the current entity has in the relationship.